w-utter/realsense-rust/CONTRIBUTING.md

 - All MRs must pass the Tangram testing suite before they are eligible for merge.
 - Note clearly in the MR if hardware is required for testing.
 We will not merge a request until this testing is verified as passing.

 You should be able to run all these tests from the comfort of your own machine.
+These steps will usually be described in a TESTING.md in the top directory.

 ## Commit messages